 This is why Caliper continues to research, analyze, and refine the way we assess the dynamics of job applicants.
 And why we develop and revise behavioral competencies and job models to make certain we are evaluating top performers in today’s business climate, not that of 35 years ago.
 Or even 10 years ago.

 An obvious example is the Sales position, which has become more complex and diversified in an age where customers can do their own product research, read and write online reviews, and actively involve themselves in the sale rather than sit back and hope they’re getting good information.
-Caliper has built multiple scientifically validated Sales models in recent years to offer more hiring-assessment options and even greater predictive accuracy for our clients.
+Caliper has built multiple scientifically validated Sales models in recent years to offer more hiring-assessment options and even greater predictive accuracy of sales effectiveness for our clients.

 There are plenty of leadership, service, and technical roles that companies need to fill as well.
 Caliper is on top of those positions, applying the latest data to reveal job candidates’ performance potential in today’s market.
 In short, we work across all industries to help clients identify and develop performers that reflect current needs, and our continuous data collection and refinement will help ensure smooth sailing into the future.
 No one benefits from being, well, “anchored” to the past.